U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Natural Gas Monthly Contacts

-- Year-over-year total consumption of dry natural gas in August changed only slightly in three of the four consuming sectors, with the exception being electric power deliveries, which again increased significantly year to year.
-Deliveries of natural gas by consuming sector in August were as follows:
+- Year-over-year total consumption of dry natural gas in November decreased in three of the four consuming sectors, with the exception being electric power deliveries, which increased significantly year to year.
+Deliveries of natural gas by consuming sector in November were as follows:

 - Commercial deliveries were 421 Bcf, or 14.5 Bcf/day, down 21.8% from 18.6 Bcf/day in February 2015.